bencevans/node-sonos/docs/services/ContentDirectory.md

-# ContentDirectory
+# sonos

-A service to modify everything related to ContentDirectory
+Sonos library to control (almost) everything from your sonos devices

 **Requires:**